Parth099/Azure-Certs/AI-900/02 - Azure NoCode ML/01 - Auto ML.md

 ### Azure ML Studio

 A studio gets generated **with** a workspace (see above).
 This serves as a playground for any models you want to try out *or* want to share with others.

+> Most services/models inside the studio need a compute resource to power them.
+You can choose to provision clusters, provision a singular VM, or attach to on-prem compute.